 After the disaster has occurred, an assessment will be done to determine the need for additional staffing and/or supplies.
-The Facility Director or designee will communicate the facility needs to the State Mental Health Disaster Coordinator(s).
+The Program Director or designee will communicate the program needs to the State Mental Health Disaster Coordinator(s).

-The State Mental Health Disaster Coordinator(s) will coordinate the needs of the facility through the other DMH facilities.
-Each facility has agreed to participate in providing relief staff to a facility experiencing a disaster.
+The State Mental Health Disaster Coordinator(s) will coordinate the needs of the program through the other DMH programs.
+Each program has agreed to participate in providing relief staff to a program experiencing a disaster.
 The exact procedure for coordinating this relief effort is outlined in Appendix D - Statewide Response Team.

-10.0 RECOVERY PHASE
+10.1 RECOVERY PHASE